 \subsubsection{Finite width $N$ effect}

-In reality, DNNs have some finite width $N$ and connectivity $c$ while in the theory we assumed an idealized situation: the dense limit $N \gg c \gg 1$ and $M \gg 1$ with fixed $\alpha=M/c$.
-It is very important to consider the effects of finite with $N$ and finite connectivity $c$ (and $M$).

 The effects of finite width $N$ can be attributed to the corrections due to geometrically closed loops in the network which becomes non-negligible when the width $N$ is finite as we discussed in sec.~\ref{sec-dense-coupling}.
 The simplest is the one shown in Fig.~\ref{fig_loop} which connects adjacent three layers.
 More extended ones exist as shown in Fig.~\ref{fig_loop_appendix_extended} which connect many layers.
-As we showed in sec.~\ref{sec-dense-coupling}, the probabilities to have such geometrically closed loops are proportional to $c/N$.
-The latter vanishes in $N \to \infty$ but exists as long as $N$ is finite.
+As we showed in sec.~\ref{sec-dense-coupling}, the probability to have such a geometrically closed single loop is proportional to $c/N$ no matter how extended it is.
+The probability vanishes in $N \to \infty$ but exists as long as $N$ is finite.

 Most importantly the loops connect different layers and different nodes within the same layer inducing correlations inside the network.
-Indeed as discussed in detail sec. \ref{sec-cumulant}, the loops yield finite width $N$ corrections to the interaction part of the free-energy.
-We also note that the symmetry concerning the exchange of input/output sides present in the saddle point solutions (See Fig.~\ref{fig-order-parameter-profile-replica}) becomes lost in the presence of such correction terms.
+Indeed as discussed in detail sec. \ref{sec-cumulant} in the appendix, the loops yield finite width $N$ corrections to the interaction part of the free-energy.
+We also note that the symmetry concerning the exchange of input/output sides present in the saddle point solutions (See Fig.~\ref{fig-order-parameter-profile-replica}) becomes lost in the presence of such loop correction terms.